 - 4.1 From April 2013 Council Tax Benefit was abolished and replaced with a local Council Tax Reduction Scheme. - 4.2 Members are now required to consider the options for a scheme for 2020-2021.
-If members would like to consider a new banded scheme financial modeling will be undertaken and a further report will be received by members of Budget Planning Committee.

 5.0 Consultation

 There is a requirement to consult with the public, major preceptors and other parties who may have an interest in the Council Tax Reduction Scheme on any material changes to the scheme.
 It is considered that this does not include changes for annual uprating in accordance with Government Regulations.